Here, we’ll explore what is a cinquain poem, its history, different formats, and check out some famous examples of cinquain poetry.

 Some cinquain poems are simple and humorous, while others use imagery, metaphors, and similes to make profound points to readers despite only having a few lines to work with.
 Writing cinquain poems can be a challenge for poets, as no matter what types of cinquains they choose, they’re severely limited by the amount of space they have and the type of rhyme scheme they have to follow in their five-line poem.

 As long as a poet stays within the constraints of the requirements of a cinquain, they’re free to use other literary devices to help them convey their ideas to their readers.
 Many beginning poets enjoy writing cinquain poems, as they’re a great first form of poetry since budding poets can practice working within line requirements and rhyme schemes to express themselves.
-To learn more, discover what is acrostic poetry.
+To learn more about poems and poetry, read our guide to what is acrostic poetry.
+You can also search for more poems using our search bar.

 Literary Devices Used In Cinquain Poetry